zfq308/pylibs/README.md

             except StopIteration:
                 break
 ```
 The resut is that it is often the case that a Search operation takes time, and then it stalls a frame.
-Below is a diagram showing how that approach is slow (assuming pathing is O(1), and worst: doesn't guarantee a constant framerate.
+Below is a diagram showing how that approach is slow - assuming search time is constant and pathing is O(1).
+In reality it is worst since search time is variable and then that approach doesn't guarantee a constant framerate.
 ```
     +     + + + +     + + + +     + + + +
 A0: S S S P P P G . . . . . . . . . . .
 S